rach7777/monax-may/content/blog/2016/2016-03-02-eris-and-tendermint.md

 Another way of looking at it might be the difference between an empty toolbox and a Swiss Army Knife.
 Tendermint gives you a really nice toolbox.
 You can take this box and put whatever you want in it, and the box will keep your [stuff](https://www.youtube.com/watch?v=jl17CYYSzUw) together and let you get on with the business of building your useful application.

 Eris, by contrast, gives you a ready-to-go Swiss Army knife with plenty of useful tools and services (including BigChainDB, ZCash, Bitcoin, Ethereum, OpenBazaar, Tendermint, and ErisDB).
 Some you might not want, so don't use them.
 If you want new ones added, take off the baseplate and add the new tool.
-And since eris:db may not suit your purposes, building a chain that [talks directly to Tendermint core over tmsp](https://github.com/eris-ltd/eris-by-example/blob/master/erisdb_tmsp/run.sh) might be what you want.
+And since eris:db may not suit your purposes, building a chain that talks directly to Tendermint core over abci might be what you want.

 Either way, eris:cli is intended to make running both eris:db and Tendermint simple.
 If it isn't, please take to [twitter](https://twitter.com/eris_ltd) and tell us what you'd like to see.